jonchaney/audio_visualizer/README.md

 ## Audio Visualizer

-For this project I will create an audio visualizer using Javascript, CSS, and the HTML Canvas element.
+For this project I will create an audio visualizer using Javascript, CSS, the HTML Canvas element, and the Web Audio API.

 ## Funtionality and MVP